Import Terraform Configuration

 Verify import

-Regardless of which method you used, your Docker container is now managed by Terraform.
+Regardless of which method you used, Terraform now manages your Docker container.
 Use the Docker CLI to inspect the container.

 Visit 0.0.0.0:8080

-in your web browser to verify that the container is still
+in your web browser to verify that the container still

 Create image resource